“Two souls dwell, alas, in my breast’ (Faust I)

 ‘Your body is a temple of the Holy Spirit who is in you.’

 This is why Christian organisations used to immediately execute anyone who claimed to have a kind of divine spark – the ‘inner light’ – i.e. as someone who had recognised their spiritual identity in addition to their earthly identity, such as Al-Halladsch, Joan of Arc or, remotely similar, the Cathars and, of course, Jesus.
-In this respect, for them it is a matter of avoiding the connection between the sons of men and ‘even greater works ’.
+In this respect, it is important for them to avoid the association of ‘inner light ’ and ‘seeing well only with the heart ’ with that of ‘even greater works ’.

-Any emphasis on the human characteristics from Jesus’ career is not so much desired by the churches:
+Any emphasis on the personal characteristics from Jesus’ career is not desired by the churches:

-– His going crazy in front of the temple, his overturning the tables of the money
+– His going crazy in front of the temple with overturning the tables of the money changers,

-– his agony of conscience in the Garden of Gethsemane ,
+– his agonising between ‘above’ and ‘below’ in the Garden of Gethsemane,

-– his apparently still existing doubts on the cross: ‘Why have you forsaken me?’
+– his seemingly still existing doubts on the cross: “Why have you forsaken me?

-Rather, it is always about absolutising his sonship of God, although Jesus himself avoided this wherever possible (‘Why do you call me good?
+Rather, it is always about emphasising his sonship with God, although Jesus himself avoided this wherever possible (‘Why do you call me good?
 No one is good except the one God!’
 Mt 18:19).

 The anger of Scottish Presbyterians towards the Quakers can be seen in the following outburst: ‘Cursed be all they that say any man hath a light sufficient to lead to Christ’ (Paul Held: The Quaker George Fox.
 Ch.
 10)

-All these statements show that the imaginative teaching of the Christian churches that Jesus is the only owner of the ‘Father in me’ is absurd.
-However, until today it has been very easy for them to maintain this cult of personality as a means of power, because the awareness of one’s own likeness is not so easy to achieve.
-And the churches have suppressed all efforts to do so.
-A clear example of this is their treatment of Meister Eckhart, who said about Jesus (Wikipedia) that his:
+For the churches, it has been very easy to maintain this special kind of (non-)personality cult as a means of power until today, because the awareness of one’s own likeness is not so easy to achieve.
+And as Meister Eckhart, who says about Jesus (Wikipedia) that his

-“human nature is… no different from that of any other human being, … indeed an unequalled model, but by nature not different in principle from other human beings.
-In principle, everyone is capable of realising and accomplishing what Christ realised and accomplished.”
+“…human nature is… no different from that of any other human being, … an unrivalled model, but by nature no different in principle from other human beings.
+In principle, everyone is capable of realising and accomplishing what Christ realised and accomplished” ,

-Eckhart was cursed by the Pope for this.
-Today, the churches no longer have the curse, at most the withdrawal of the church’s teaching authorisation, as with the reformer Hans Küng; but any teaching that ‘everyone has an inner light for spiritual self-knowledge’ would still be existentially poisonous for them.
-This applies all the more to the fact that personal self-knowledge with, so to speak, sonship of man and sonship of God is an ideal approach to the spiritual realisation of all other people (love of enemies).
+he was cursed with the papal curse.
+Today, the churches no longer have the curse, at most the withdrawal of the church’s teaching authorisation as with the reformer Hans Küng; but any teaching that ‘everyone has an inner light for spiritual self-knowledge’ would still be poison for them.
+This is all the more true because this personal-spiritual self-knowledge is the decisive access to the spiritual realisation of all other people (love of enemies: Mt 5:43).

-No other religion has come up with the idea of exalting its great prophets such as Buddha, Mohammed, Moses, Lao Tzu or Krishna in such a qualitative way, let alone declaring them to be the only ones in the world and thus devaluing other religions: ‘Seek first the kingdom of God, and all things will be added unto you.’
-The churches should explain to people what is meant by seeking, how it is practised and what the results must look like (see chapters 8 ff.), and not always after death, but in the here and now.
+No other religion has come up with the idea of exalting its great prophets such as Buddha, Mohammed, Moses, Lao Tzu or Krishna in such a way, let alone declaring them to be the only ones in the world and thus devaluing other religions: ‘Seek first the kingdom of God, and all things will be added unto you.’
+The churches would have to explain to people what is meant by seeking, how it is practised and what the results must look like (see chapters 8 ff.), and not always after death, but in the here and now.
+Above all, they would have to show and prove in practice what the consequences of the pursuit look like.
+But theology already stops at the understanding of the term ‘kingdom of God’ because it limits the ‘Father in me’ to Jesus and does not recognise the inner guidance, the intuition, the ‘Christ in me’ as this very concrete and very effective kingdom.

-It cannot be repeated often enough that it is not the ecclesiastical persons who are the actors, but the ego programme of the self-preservation soul, which is no less effective in them than in all other people and which Hindu wisdom calls Maya, the goddess of concealment.
+It cannot be repeated often enough that it is not the ecclesiastical persons who are the agents, but the ego programme of the soul of self-preservation, which is no less effective in them than in all other people and which Hindu wisdom calls Maya, the goddess of concealment.

-Although Jesus emphasised all the characteristics of likeness (Gen. 1:27), i.e. the filiation of all people, the churches want a god somewhere up there to solve the problems, the internet is full of these views:
+Although Jesus emphasised all the characteristics of likeness (Gen. 1:27), i.e. the filiation of all people with God, the churches want a god somewhere up there to solve the problems; literature, sermons and the internet are full of these views:

 – ‘Lord, make haste to help me!’